 - Used in this strip of Exterminatus Now, it's a bit of shame that it got interrupted because we never did learn what happened to the last people they hired.

-- Also played straight during some of Ratchet's flashbacks in Transformers Animated, possibly due to the fact that he's actually freezing up on the battlefield PTSD-style when it happens.
+- Happens during some of Ratchet's flashbacks in Transformers: Animated, possibly due to the fact that he's actually freezing up on the battlefield PTSD-style when it happens.

-- Hilariously used in an episode of The Simpsons.
-Moe turns his back on Barney to deliver one of these stares in the middle of a conversation.
+- In one episode, Moe turns his back on Barney to deliver one of these stares in the middle of a conversation.
 Barney, confused, asks, "Moe?"